Your Right Under Section 489 BGB

 Schufa-neutral

-An extra payment (Sondertilgung) is an unscheduled repayment on your loan that goes beyond the regular monthly installment.
-This directly reduces your remaining debt, meaning you pay less interest and can pay off the loan sooner.
+A Sondertilgung is an unscheduled repayment on your loan beyond the regular monthly installment.
+The full amount goes directly toward reducing your remaining balance, which lowers your future interest charges and can shorten your repayment period.

-No, according to Section 489 of the German Civil Code (BGB), you as a consumer have the legal right to repay your loan in full or in part at any time.
-However, the bank may charge a prepayment penalty if the contract does not include a free extra payment option.
+No. Under Section 500 of the German Civil Code (BGB), consumers have the legal right to repay all or part of a loan at any time.
+The bank may charge a prepayment penalty (Vorfaelligkeitsentschaedigung), but it cannot block the repayment itself.

 Related Guides